Road Trip Iceland Part 6 | Exploring Central-North Iceland around Lake Mývatn

 Ice Cave Lofthellir with Árman from Saga Tours

 Did you have ever been in an ice cave created by lava?
 Have you ever seen naturally grown ice stalagmites and stalactites in 100% darkness and silence?
 Well, we did and it was breathtakingly spectacular.
-Our 5-hour trip started in Reykjahlíð with meeting our Saga Travel guide Ármann, the best guide you can ever imagine (!) and his super jeep.
-You wanna know what happened deep down under the volcano?
 Have a read!

 High on our list: the famous Askja Volcano and a swim in its famous caldera lake Víti.
-But how do you get there safe through the rough nature of the Icelandic central region?
-Our tip: Let someone else drive, take the bus.
-The ride with an old but very charming, white and red Mercedes-Benz Bus and driver Alex Stefánsson, is an experience on its own.
+But how do you get there safely through the rough nature of the Icelandic central region?
+The ride with a charming, Mercedes-Benz Bus was an experience on its own.

 One of our biggest wishes would come true when we started planning a Whale Watching tour in North Iceland.
 Two cities are offering a 99% chance of seeing Whales during a tour, Húsavík and Dalvik.
 Of course, we were skeptical, but luckily without any reason!
 Our first stop for whale watching, Húsavík, is about 45 minutes driving distance from Reykjahlíð.